PodTheCoder/edge_staking_gui/README.md

 ## Screenshot
 <img width="599" alt="Edge-Staking-Gui-v-0-5-0 - Copy" src="https://user-images.githubusercontent.com/113918164/234863196-63f22076-6c0c-45fc-aea5-450de2e08fb9.PNG">

+## Frequently Asked Questions
+Q: Does the GUI have access to my wallet?

+A: No. The GUI is designed to use the *device code* staking method.

+Q: How can I switch networks?

+A: Click "Network" in the bottom-right of the GUI.

+Q: Help I am stuck.
+Where can I get support?

+A: On the Edge Discord: https://ed.ge/discord.
+Ask in the *staking-support* channel.

 ## Nerd Info
 - Tauri framework for Cross-OS Desktop App.
 - Frontend -> Vue with Vite.